project-imas/passcode-check/README.md

 Big help from this blog posting: http://blog.didierstevens.com/2008/12/30/howto-make-your-own-cert-with-openssl

-First we generate a 4096-bit long RSA key for our root CA and store it in file ca.key:
+First we generate a 4096-bit long RSA key for our root CA and store it in file `ca.key`:
 <pre>
 openssl genrsa -out ca.key 4096
 </pre>

-If you want to password-protect this key, add option -des3.
-Next, we create our self-signed root CA certificate ca.crt; you’ll need to provide an identity for your root CA. The -x509 option is used for a self-signed certificate.
+If you want to password-protect this key, add option `-des3`.
+Next, we create our self-signed root CA certificate `ca.crt`; you’ll need to provide an identity for your root CA. The `-x509` option is used for a self-signed certificate.
 1826 days gives us a cert valid for 5 years.

 <pre>
 ## ROOT CERT